Setting up an Indoor Soft Play Business!

 Diary of a New Operator

 The "How To Set Up An Indoor Play Area - A Diary of a New Operator" article was first published in 2010 in the Indoor Play Magazine and followed one of Soft Brick's customers, Carol White, as she set up her indoor play business.
-It's now 2016 and we still have customers contact us and reference this excellent resource.
+More than 10 years on and we still have customers contact us and reference this excellent resource.
 With the Indoor Play Magazine's permission, we are reproducing it as part of our Soft Brick blog - and including some photos along the way too!

 So here we go...